3 Easy methods for SEWING BOX CORNERS on bags

 - Turn bag right side out and push the corners out.

 And you’re done!
-Now you know 3 awesome ways for sewing box corners!
+Now you have 3 awesome ways for sewing box corners!
 I hope I was able to help you learn something new and useful today.
-And if you liked my tutorial, I’d love to know it so please leave a comment below and don’t forget to rate it!
-Thanks!
+If you liked my tutorial, I’d love to know it so please leave a comment below!
+And if you make a tote bag with any of these methods, I would love to see pictures so don’t hesitate to send me an email, or tag me on social media.

 Most popular sewing projects: